igorcpp/Parron-like-bashrc/README.md

 to download
   git clone

-from directory where file is \n cat .bashrc >> ~/bash.rc
+from directory where file is
+  cat .bashrc >> ~/bash.rc